Leveraging data from nearby stations to improve short-term wind speed forecasts: Regression Methods

 \section{Regression Methods}

-For this study, as said in the introductory section, we compare various methods optimized to forecast wind speed from 1 to few hours ahead.
-All of these methods belong to the general class of ``machine learning" methods since they consist in directly implementing a way of performing the best prediction from a given set of explanatory variables also referred to as ``input features" or ``input data''.
-It is noteworthy that we don't try to build any dynamical model, as, e.g. an ARIMA time series model, which would be calibrated on data and which would aim some explanatory abilities.
+As said in the introductory section, we want to compare various methods optimized to forecast wind speed from 1 to a few hours ahead.
+All of the methods we consider belong to the general class of ``machine learning" methods since they consist in directly implementing a way of performing the best prediction from a given set of explanatory variables also referred to as ``input features" or ``input data''.
+It is noteworthy that we don't try to build any dynamical model, as, e.g. an ARIMA time series model, which would be calibrated on data and which would aim for some explanatory abilities.
 Instead, we directly tackle the problem of the best prediction, i.e., a regression from these data.
 Such a difference in their perspectives mainly distinguishes, within statistical approaches, statistical modeling from machine learning.